adipandas/adipandas.github.io/_posts/2020-02-10-euler-rotation.md

   - Rotation Matrix
 ---

-I have always found rotation using euler angles confusing.
-This post is just a simple note to maintain my sanity while performing rigid body transformations using euler angles and rotational matrices.
+I have always found rotation using Euler angles confusing.
+This post is just a simple note to maintain my sanity while performing rigid body transformations using Euler angles and rotational matrices.

 # Rotation

 Rotational matrices are special orthogonal matrices.
 I am not going to discuss any property of these matrices over here.
-But this post a quick reference for rotation using **z-y-x euler angles**.
-For further details, you can refer [this](https://en.wikipedia.org/wiki/Rotation_matrix).
+But this post is a quick reference for rotation using **z-y-x Euler angles**.
+For further details, you can refer to [this](https://en.wikipedia.org/wiki/Rotation_matrix).

 ## Euler Angle Transformation
-The most important thing you must remember before reading further about transformations using euler angles is:
+The most important thing you must remember before reading further about transformations using Euler angles is:
 **The order of matrix multiplication of rotational matrices is of extreme importance.**